 Essential Metric #4: Return on Ad Spend (ROAS)

-- Industry benchmarks: The benchmark for ROAS is a ratio of at least 1:1, meaning for every dollar spent on advertising, the brand generates at least one dollar in revenue.
-However, top-performing businesses in e-commerce typically have a ROAS of 3:1 to 4:1
+- Industry benchmarks : The benchmark for ROAS is a ratio of at least 1:1, meaning for every dollar spent on advertising, the brand generates at least one dollar in revenue.
+However, top-performing businesses in e-commerce typically have ROAS values between 3:1 to 4:1.

 Essential Metric #5: Click-Through Rate (CTR)